rmukaila/gameevents/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed on your machine:
+Before you begin, ensure you have the following installed on your WINDOWS machine:

 - **Docker**: Laravel Sail utilizes Docker for its development environment.
-Make sure Docker is installed and running.
+Make sure Docker is installed and running with wsl enabled to use wsl.
 - **Git**: To clone the project repository from GitHub.
 - **Composer**: Used for managing PHP dependencies (if not already included in the Sail container).